intentkit/IntentKit/README.md

                                          animated:YES];
 ```

 All of those options will be passed directly into a UIPopoverController.
-Similarly, there exists a presentActivitySheetFromViewController:popoverFromBarButtonItem:permittedArrowDirections:animated: that calls the equivalent UIPopoverController method if appropriate.
+Similarly, there exists a `presentActivitySheetFromViewController:popoverFromBarButtonItem:permittedArrowDirections:animated:` method that calls the equivalent UIPopoverController method if appropriate.

 ### Fallback URLs